OpenLiberty/space-rover-mission/documentation/setup.md

         * password: admin

 6. Return to the webapp tab's game page and leave it in the home page with the play button.

-## Gesture Controls

-The following instructions detail how to setup the gesture control technology used to control the Space Rover.

-_TODO: MALHAR